 Students electing a minor in psychology will identify a particular focus in the field and select courses to fit that interest.
 Throughout the minor, they will be encouraged to appreciate different approaches and perspectives; to learn to observe psychological phenomena; and to recognize the role of multiple causation in the determination of human behavior.

 The minor in psychology is not available to psychology majors.

 Minor Requirements.
-The minor requires a minimum of 16 credit hours (four courses).
+The minor requires a minimum of five courses and 16 credit hours.

-PSY 100 General Psychology
+PSY 100 Introduction to Psychology

 PSY 224 Developmental Psychology